5 Incredible Reasons the Yukon Should Be Top of Your Travel List

 Whitehorse, Canada

 Whitehorse has the region’s main airport, and it's a great base for wilderness excursions – but it’s also a culinary destination in its own right.
+Here, menus brim with a variety of proteins that are a part of the landscape, such as elk, salmon and Arctic char.

 Go on the ultimate road trip